Tewson is one of the most ancient names to come from the Norman culture that arrived in Britain soon after the Norman Conquest

 - Orton Tewson, aged 39, who landed in America from London, England, in 1915

-- William Orton Tewson, aged 40, who emigrated to the United States from London, England, in 1916
+- William Orton Tewson, aged 40, who immigrated to the United States from London, England, in 1916

-- William Tewson, aged 41, who emigrated to the United States from Richmond, England, in 1917
+- William Tewson, aged 41, who immigrated to the United States from Richmond, England, in 1917

 - William Orton Tewson, aged 43, who landed in America from Merstham, England, in 1919